Print Sales Gallery

 Throughout her life, artist Libby Hague (RCA, BFA Honors, Concordia University) has loved to read (and being read to) as much as she has loved making things.
 As a child, Hague had a large, green, illustrated volume of The Golden Treasury of Poetry edited by Louis Untermeyer.
 This wonderful book, one of only a few that belonged to her, and, therefore, one she constantly read and quickly memorized, included “Tiger, tiger burning bright, in the forest of the night…” It was ferocious, lustrous, concise, rhythmic, insightful and perfect.
 Those qualities in writing still thrill Hague.

 Hague has grown up finding freedom as an artist and discomfort writing.
-With this exhibit, however, it is as if she has taken her sharpest Exacto knife and carefully slipped some of the phrases from their original pages (including her own writing) and then given them an image or a sculpture to keep them company.
+With Your story and mine, however, it is as if she has taken her sharpest X-Acto knife and carefully slipped some phrases from their original pages (including her own writing) and then given them an image or a sculpture to keep them company.
 Together, she is calling them poems.